COP28 summit opens with hopes for early deal on climate damage fund

 EXPLAINER-Why carbon capture is no easy solution to climate change

-(Reporting by Kate Abnett in Brussels, Valerie Volcovici in Washington and Katy Daigle in Dubai Editing by Matthew Lewis)
+(Reporting by Kate Abnett in Brussels, Valerie Volcovici in Washington and Katy Daigle in Dubai; Editing by Matthew Lewis and Miral Fahmy)

 ((Kate.Abnett@thomsonreuters.com;))